226 – Commendations, Awards, Nominations, Pins, and Ribbons

 D. Years of Service Stripes and Years of Service Pin

 Service stripes may be worn on the long-sleeved uniform shirt only.
 The service stripes will be sewn to the lower front of the left sleeve.
 The stripes will be at a 45-degree angle with the lower edge of the sleeve, placed toward the outside of the sleeve, and be even with the sleeve’s inside crease.
 The lower corner of the bar (service stripe) will be one (1) inch above the upper seam of the sleeve cuff.
 Additional bar patches will be sewn in the same manner in a vertically stacked arrangement.

 The service pin may be worn on the Class B uniform short-sleeved uniform shirt only.
 When worn, the pin will be centered one-eighth inch above the name plate.

-Service stripes shall be gold for licensed peace officers (deputy) and red for detention officers.
+3. Service stripes will be gold for licensed peace officers (deputy) and red for detention officers.

-HCSO personnel wishing to wear the authorized service stripes or pin shall obtain an authorization form from Uniform Supply.
+4. HCSO personnel wishing to wear the authorized service stripes or pin will obtain an authorization form from Uniform Supply.
 The form will identify the number of stripes to be provided and sewn by the vendor and / or the number of stars on the pin to be issued.

 This policy has been revised on the below listed dates:

 April 21, 2009